-Given that the vaccine is being used in pandemic conditions, to ensure that the vaccine is free of infectious virus contaminants during administration, solutions should be sterilized prior to mixing.
-Small volumes of chitosan/peptide and of TPP can be rendered free of infectious virus by heating in capped conical tubes to 55° C for at least 10 minutes, allowed to cool to room temperature, then mixed in a small beaker while magnetic stirring rapidly (>500rpm) for a few minutes.
+If the vaccine is being used in outbreak or pandemic conditions, to ensure that the vaccine is free of infectious virus contaminants during administration, solutions should be sterilized prior to mixing.
+Small volumes of chitosan/peptide and of TPP can be rendered free of infectious virus by heating in capped 15 ml conical tubes to 55° C for at least 15 minutes (longer with larger tubes), allowed to cool to room temperature, then mixed in a small sterile beaker while magnetic stirring rapidly (>500rpm) for a few minutes.
 Per Amidi et al, 1% w/v Tween 80 can be added to assist solubility for high concentrations of chitosan and/or peptide.